OpenDSA/OpenDSA/RST/en/Glossary.rst

       In this case the name field is used as the search key.

    search lower bound
-      The problem of searching in an array has provable lower bounds for specific variations of the problem.
+      The problem of searching in an :term:`array` has provable lower bounds for specific variations of the problem.
       For an unsorted array, it is :math:`\Omega(n)` :term:`comparisons <comparison>` in the :term:`worst case`,